Music Theory and Ear Training for High School Students

 for withdrawals after the third class

 Students taking courses for credit will receive a final grade upon completion of the class.
 If they receive a passing grade, they will earn credits for the course.
 A transcript will become available with the student’s final grades once issued by the instructor.
-Order a Juilliard Extension transcript.
 Transcripts are not available for noncredit courses.
+Instructions to order a Juilliard Extension transcript.

 Please see the Juilliard Extension Student Handbook for the Code of Conduct and other school and divisional policies.